guilhemmarchand/trackme/docs/rest_api_reference.rst

 Splunk 7.3.0 introduced the usage of proper authentication tokens, which is the recommended way to authenticate against splunkd API:

-Official documentation: `Splunk docs JSON authentication token <https://docs.splunk.com/Documentation/Splunk/latest/Security/UseAuthTokens>`_.
+See: `Splunk docs JSON authentication token <https://docs.splunk.com/Documentation/Splunk/latest/Security/UseAuthTokens>`_

 Once you have created an authentication token for the user to be used as the service account, using curl specify the bearer token: